sleepyfox/Code-Dojo-45/js/log.md

 At this point a quick refactor to make my use of quotes consistent.
 I'm going with single quotes because you don't need to press the shift key in order to type them, save with RSA and all that.

+`git checkout 1d6a28b`

+I could start to refactor the `calc` function, but at this point I really want to add multiplication and decision, so I'll start with a test for multiplication.
+This fails in the expected way, treating the unrecognised '*' operator as the default, addition.

+I remove the test (just commenting it out) and then make a quick refactor to the if statement in the calc function to swap it for a switch statement instead.
+Checking that the tests are all still green I now re-enable the multiplication test and implement a case for the '*' operator.